The Kane Shipbuilding Company and Asbestos

-The fatal disease, malignant mesothelioma, is a result of asbestos exposure.
+A rare but deadly cancer, malignant mesothelioma, is a result of asbestos exposure.
 There is no cure for mesothelioma, and it can take decades before diagnosis since the condition usually lies dormant for years before the first signs and symptoms show up.

 Since Kane Shipbuilding was such a small shipyard, especially when compared to other shipyards at the time, there are not a lot of records dealing with asbestos-related lawsuits.
 However, it’s entirely possible that cases ended in asbestos settlements and were undisclosed to the public.

 Many workers in shipyards like Kane were never warned about asbestos dangers and never given the proper safety gear that could have helped save them from developing these fatal illnesses.

 Asbestos manufacturers, in particular, knew how dangerous asbestos products were.
 Initially, asbestos was prized for its affordability and extreme resistance to heat and fire, important for vessels.

 However, when it became clear that the minerals meant to save lives were actually putting people in danger, most asbestos manufacturers turned a blind eye to the evidence and continued to profit.